joseespinheira/creche-livre/README.md

+# Creche Livre

+Projeto aplicado do XP educação para desenvolvimento de um MPV de um sistema de gerenciamento de creche.

 # MyAppAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Apagar depois TODO

 ## Code scaffolding